openhab/openhab-js/README.md

 #### Adding Actions

 Select "Add Action" and then select "Inline Script" with "ECMAScript 262 Edition 11".
-This will add a so-called "Script Action" to the rule.
+This will add a so-called _Script Action_ to the rule.
-It's important this is "Edition 11" or higher, earlier versions will not work.
+It's important this is "Edition 11" or higher.
+Earlier versions will not work.
 This will bring up an empty script editor where you can enter your JavaScript.

 ![openHAB Rule Engines](doc/rule-engines.png)